kaz-utashiro/greple/README.md

     greple '+foo bar baz'

 commands implicitly set the option `--need 1`, and consequently print all lines including \`foo'.
+In other words, it makes other patterns optional.
 If you want to search lines which includes either or both of \`bar' and \`baz', use like this:

     greple '+foo bar baz' --need 2
     greple '+foo bar baz' --need +1